 Minimal Docs, Maximum Approval - Apply Now.

 Finding ways to clear student debt early is a common concern for graduates eager to be financially free.
-Many wonder whether making extra payments or refinancing really makes a difference.
+Many wonder whether making extra payments or switching lenders really makes a difference.

-Commenters shared practical tactics like setting up bi-weekly payments to cut down interest, putting all windfalls (bonuses, tax refunds) toward the principal, and exploring refinancing for a lower rate if credit history allows.
-Others highlighted the importance of building a small emergency fund first so aggressive payments don’t create new debt.
+Online discussions among Indian borrowers reveal similar practical tactics: setting up bi-weekly or fortnightly payments to cut down interest, putting all windfalls (bonuses, tax refunds) toward the principal, and exploring a balance transfer for a lower rate if CIBIL score allows.
+Others highlight the importance of building a small emergency fund first so aggressive payments don't create new debt.

 What we can learn:

-- Automate extra payments: Scheduling half-payments every two weeks effectively gives you one extra payment each year.
+- Automate extra payments: Scheduling fortnightly payments effectively gives you one extra instalment each year.

-- Refinance smartly: A lower interest rate can reduce the total cost and shorten the repayment period.
+- Transfer your balance smartly: A lower interest rate reduces the total cost and shortens the repayment period — and RBI prohibits prepayment penalties on floating-rate loans.

-- Direct every spare rupee/dollar to the principal: Side hustles, bonuses, or even small monthly overpayments make a big difference over time.
+- Direct every spare rupee to the principal: Side income, bonuses, or even small monthly overpayments make a big difference over time.

 Tip: Before making aggressive extra payments, ensure you have a basic emergency fund.
 This balance between saving and paying down debt helps you stay on track even if unexpected expenses arise.